Wrist Pain – The Good, The Bad and the Ugly When Playing Guitar

 Another reason why barre chords often cause a lot of pain for guitar players is because they squeeze too hard onto the strings.
 This causes extra tension that is unnecessary on the wrist.

-An exercise to see how much pressure you actually need to put on a string to make a great sound.
-Try to start your barre chord muted, and gradually press down harder until a clear chord rings out.
-This will help you to know how much pressure you need to put in so do your barre chords well.
-So you can reduce that tension and therefore pain in your wrist.
+An exercise to see how much pressure you actually need to put on a string to make a great sound is to start your barre chord muted, and gradually press down harder until a clear chord rings out.

-If you are based in East London in the UK, and you are wanting to get rid your wrist pain, or if you are struggling to progress on the guitar, whether you feel like you are stuck in a box, or you’ve hit a glass ceiling.
-Contact us at acoustic guitar lessons to find out how we can help you more.
+If you are based in East London in the UK, and you are wanting to get rid of your wrist pain or struggling to progress on the guitar, contact acoustic guitar lessons to find out how we can help you.

 Let me know how these tips work out for you and watch for the next installment!